Jubatian/rrpge-spec/specs/vid_arch.rst

 for 8 pixel pairs, bits 30 and 31 for the leftmost pixel's bit 4 and 5
 respectively.
 If X expansion is set, this layout corresponds to that of the pixels, thus allowing supplying a 6 bit color for every "wide" pixel.

+Note that in Pseudo 6 bit mode the Colorkey matching is still done on the low 4 bits only, so essentially four 6 bit indices will produce a transparent pixel, thus only allowing selecting 60 colors (plus one if laid over a plain background).

 A probable way of building a pseudo 6 bit 320 x 200 display is using double scanning (setting Double Scan Split to 200), then using a tile height of one